AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Intro_to_Events/README.md

 The other two are relatively interchangeable, at least for simple uses:

-* Event handler properties have less power and options, but better cross-browser compatibility (being supported as far bacck as Internet Explorer 8).
+* Event handler properties have less power and options, but better cross-browser compatibility (being supported as far back as Internet Explorer 8).
 You should probably start with these as you begin learning.
 * DOM Level 2 Events (`addEventListener()`, etc.) are more powerful, but can also become complex and are less well supported (supported as far back as Internet Explorer 9).
 You should also experiment with these, and try to use them where possible.

 The main advantages of the third mechanism are that you can remove event handler code if needed, using `removeEventListener()`, and you can add multiple listeners of the same type to elements if required.
 For example, you can call `addEventListener('click', function() { ... })` on an element multiple times, with different functions specified in the second argument.
 This is impossible with event handler properties because any subsequent attempts to set a property will overwrite earlier ones, e.g.: